repobee/repobee/docs/peer.rst

     Sorry, I messed up with the allocations previously.
 Disregard the previous allocations (repo access has been revoked anyway).

-5. Assign peer reviews again, with the new issue, with ``repomate assign-reviews -mn master-repo-2 -sf students.txt --num-reviews 2 --issue issue.md``
+5. Assign peer reviews again, with the new issue, with ``repobee assign-reviews -mn master-repo-2 -sf students.txt --num-reviews 2 --issue issue.md``